grommunio/grommunio-documentation/admin/administration.rst

 Editing a folder
 ~~~~~~~~~~~~~~~~

-To edit an existing folder, click on a folder in the list to open the detailed
+To edit an existing folder, click on the right `Edit` icon inside the hierarchy view to open the folder details.
-view of a folder.

 .. image:: _static/img/edit_folder.png
    :alt: editing a folder